We may earn income from links in this post. Please read this Disclosure for details.

 3. Sample Traditional Day of the Dead Cancun Food and Drink

-In addition to pan de muerto, other popular Dia de los Muertos foods to enjoy in Cancun include:
+In addition to pan de muerto, other popular Dia de los Muertos foods in Cancun include:

 - tamale de cazuela,